mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # When set to true, player will not be allowed to send private messages while he is muted
   DenyPrivateMessages: true
 Dispose:
-  # defines how big is dispose ui 1-6
+  # Defines how big is dispose ui 1-6
   UILines: 4
+  # Should we allow disposing items with attached commands in them
+  CustomModelData: true
+  AttachedCommands: true
 ItemRepair:
   RepairShare:
     # When neabling you will need to perform full server restart for it to take effect